Mbuton/hello-world/README.md

 # My Bio
 Hello world, My name is Collins and a current student at GeorgeBrown College, School of Computer Technology.
 I am in my final year in the Computer Programmer Analyst program.
-I like PHP,Java,JavaScript,C#.I am currently learning Nodejs and also Android Studio to build apps for fun.
+I like PHP,Java,JavaScript,C# and Data Analysis with Python.I am currently learning Nodejs and also Android Studio to build apps for fun.
 I am available for junior/entry level Software Developer positions in the industry.
 Thanks..